-Rancho Arroyo is a tidy 1960s tract tucked between Patterson Pass Road and Tex Spruiell Park, arranged around looping streets like Bianca Way and Desiree Avenue.
-Single-story ranch houses sit on generous quarter-acre lots with wide driveways, low rooflines, and a mix of brick and board-and-batten façades.
-Most owners have updated paint, windows, and drought-friendly landscaping, so curb appeal feels fresh while retaining mid-century character.
-Life centers on Tex Spruiell Park at the southern edge, where families gather for soccer practice, couples walk the dog loop, and kids dominate the new playground.
-Patterson Pass Road puts Costco, Livermore BMX Park, and freeway ramps two minutes away, yet interior blocks stay quiet thanks to limited through-traffic.
-The trade-off is light truck noise from the industrial corridor north of the neighborhood, noticeable on Bianca Way backyards.
-Residents value the easy parking, roomy backyards for gardening, and short drive to downtown tasting rooms.
-Walkability beyond the park is limited, and sidewalks are narrow, so joggers often share the road with cars during school drop-off hours.
+Rancho Arroyo is a tidy 1960s tract tucked between Patterson Pass Road and Tex Spruiell Park, laid out around looping streets like Bianca Way and Desiree Avenue.
+The homes are single-story ranches on generous quarter-acre lots, with wide driveways, low rooflines, and a mix of brick and board-and-batten fronts.
+Most owners have updated paint, windows, and landscaping toward drought-tolerant yards, so the curb appeal feels fresh while the midcentury bones still show through.
+Life here orbits Tex Spruiell Park at the southern edge, where the soccer practices, dog loops, and the rebuilt playground draw a steady crowd.
+Patterson Pass puts Costco, the Livermore BMX park, and the freeway ramps about two minutes out, while the interior blocks stay quiet thanks to limited through-traffic.
+The catch is the same one the whole northern edge of this area lives with: light truck noise off the industrial corridor, most noticeable in the Bianca Way backyards.
+The draws are easy parking, roomy backyards built for gardening, and a short drive to downtown tasting rooms.
+Walkability past the park is thin and the sidewalks are narrow, so joggers share the road during school drop-off, but for quarter-acre ranch living at this price, that is an easy trade.

 | School Name | Type | Grades | Houseberry School Score |